wasey8/Assessment/README.md

 # Authentication

     Basic Authentication: Implemented for simplicity.
-Consider JWT for stateless authentication and scalability.
+JWT can be implemented for better security and follow industry standards.

 # Trade-offs Made
     Basic Error Handling: Implemented basic error handling for simplicity.
 Enhance with more robust error handling for production.